Students & Parents

 The library and staff are available for students and teachers to meet the academic, technological, social, and literary demands of middle school and prepare students for thehigh school and beyond.

 The middle schools are dedicated to implementing technological tools and innovations in the classroom and the operations of the school.
 Staff may enter student attendance data, calculate and input grades directly to student report cards, access student schedules and other information, and send and receive e-mail.
 Both schools maintain web sites, and many teachers post classroom activities and upcoming events on a regular basis.

-While many of our middle school students have their own computers, our school also has two computer labs, two portable computer stations, and many workstations in the library.
-Macintosh computers reside in both labs and classrooms, along with multiple laser printers, ink jet printers, optical scanners, digital cameras, and a CD recorder.
+Each student is assigned a Chromebook for use in the classroom as well as to do homework.
+Our school has one computer lab, two portable computer stations, and many workstations in the library.
+Macintosh computers reside in the lab and classrooms, along with multiple laser printers, ink jet printers, optical scanners, and digital cameras.
 There is a laserdisc player and a video microscope in science classrooms.
 Every student has access to a TI-83+ graphing calculator for use in math classes.